wouter-swierstra/SoftwareProject/06-slides.md

 #  Testing is dynamic, not static

 Testing means *running* a program, i.e., evaluating its *dynamic* behaviour.

 - We need to run tests in order to make sure that all environment factors that may influence the execution are taken into account

-- Results may depending on the system state
+- Results may depend on the system state

-- They may be affected by, memory unavailability, installed libraries, etc.
+- They may be affected by memory unavailability, installed libraries, etc.

 --------------------------------------------------------------------------------